Uber is under FBI investigation for its 'Hell' tracking program

-The Federal Bureau of Investigation and the US attorney's office in New York are reportedly looking into whether the ride-hailing company used the software to illegally thwart its competitor Lyft, according to the Wall Street Journal.
+The FBI and the US attorney's office in New York are reportedly looking into whether the ride-hailing company used the software to illegally thwart its competitor Lyft, according to The Wall Street Journal.

 An Uber spokesman confirmed that the company is cooperating with the investigation.